vishalpalsande/File_Packer_Unpacker/README.md

 Type : GUI & CUI

-	To run code type,(For Front End Only)
+	To run this code type,(For Front End Only)

   		javac front.java
   		java front

-	To run code type,(For Back End Only)
+	To run this code type,(For Back End Only)

 		javac main.java
 		java main